Essentials of Employment Law in Ireland

 Contracts of Employment Part 2

-Catherine Hayes, Managing Associate at Lewis Silkin continues with Contracts of Employment, building on the foundations of employment contracts, Catherine explores the key contractual terms that shape the modern workplace.
+The employment law team at Matheson continues with Contracts of Employment, building on the foundations of employment contracts.
+They will explore the key contractual terms that shape the modern workplace.
 This session will equip you with the essential knowledge to effectively manage:

 • Essential written terms of employment, including probation, minimum terms, remote and hybrid working, EU requirements, and the role of employee handbooks in setting out key policies and procedures